manoelhortaribeiro/manoelhortaribeiro.github.io/_posts/2018-01-12-Exploring-User-Centered.md

 An interesting detail is that several of the accounts annotators considered to be hateful had the following image of a cartooned frog — a variation of the infamous Pepe — as a profile picture.
 The pictures where often customized, including different sets of clothes and facial hair — often alluding to some historical/political character.

 ![]({{ site.baseurl }}/images/2018-01-12-Exploring-User-Centered/groyper.png)

-**Figure 2.** “Groyper”, an illustration of Pepe the Frog which was present in several profiles considered to be hateful by annotators, often in some variation.
+<sub>**Figure 2.** “Groyper”, an illustration of Pepe the Frog which was present in several profiles considered to be hateful by annotators, often in some variation.</sub>

 Among users that weren’t considered to be hateful by annotators, we highlight instances of anti-immigration stances: